The University of Massachusetts Amherst

 • Federal Parent PLUS lifetime limit is capped at $65,000 limit per dependent student.

-• Borrowers of federal loans disbursed before July 1, 2026, will be exempt from the new borrowing caps for up to three years as they complete their program.
+• Borrowers of federal loans disbursed before July 1, 2026, will be exempt from the new borrowing caps for up to three years, or for the remaining time required to complete their existing program, whichever period is shorter.
+This time frame is based on the minimum published length of your program minus the time you have already completed.

 • Federal Direct Loan Proration